ibm-watson-data-lab/shopping-list-vuejs-pouchdb/tutorial.md

 ![step7](img/step7.png)

-Now we need to add a database to permenantly store the data between sessions.
+Now we need to add a database to store the data between sessions.
 This is where PouchDB comes in.

 ## Adding a PouchDB database